lightningdevkit/lightningdevkit.org/docs/getting_started.md

 ## Architecture
 ![LDK Architecture](assets/ldk-architecture.svg)

-The big blue box in the center contains all of LDK's core objects.

-The green boxes on the outside of the big blue box and Data Storage are all of LDK's batteries that must be provided.
+LDK's core components are shown in the center box labeled `lightning`.
+Boxes with dotted borders are LDK's batteries — these must be configured with either off-the-shelf or custom implementations that you provide.

 ## LDK Batteries